VIRTUAL PRIVATE NETWORKS

 By Mark A. Kellner

 Take a look outside your office at the nearest freeway.
 If it's packed, you'll see why analysts say that virtual private networks are on the verge of a major boom.
 (If it's not, wait a few weeks.)

 The link between data networking and road traffic might not be as far-fetched as it first appears.
-Many cities are under Transportation Department mandates to reduce the amount of traffic, which means reducing the number of people who drive to the office.
+Many cities are under federal Transportation Department mandates to reduce the amount of traffic, which means reducing the number of people who drive to the office.

 At the same time, the dynamics of today's work and family situations are making telecommuting more attractive'and that is one of the prime reasons for growth in VPN demand.